aridjayarecipes/cutesrecipes.web.app/content/post/1845-simple-way-to-make-speedy-seared-salmon-on-figs-roasted-potatoes-fennel-spinach-and-pomegranate-dressing.md

 1. Prepare 1 lemon cut half for juice the other half into wedges

 These parmesan rosemary potato stacks will wow your guests!
 With thin layers of potatoes brushed with melted butter, sprinkled with parmesan.
-Garlic Butter-Roasted Salmon with Potatoes &amp; Asparagus.
+Garlic Butter-Roasted Salmon with Potatoes & Asparagus.
 I did add some extra dill on the salmon and potatoes.

 <!--inarticleads2-->